What’s Happening Beneath the Surface of the Pond?

 Nevada TyphoonTM propeller creates a vortex circular motion that propels the solids into suspension and mixes it in with the liquids to create a richer mix for spreading.
 It also is beneficial to stir thoroughly for lowering the need and costs of synthetic fertilizers.
 By utilising effluent that is already available as a resource on the farm, you can lower overall costs and ensure operations are running more efficiently.

 With an adequate pond stirrer that suits the needs of the effluent ponds on your farm, you can remain compliant and keep storage capacity at its maximum.
-Chat with our team to learn more about what type of effluent pond stirrer is right for your dairy farm.
+Chat with our team to learn more about what type of effluent pond stirrer is right for your dairy farm to keep your pond healthy above and beneath the surface.

 More Blogs